crenaz/crenaz/README.md

 - 👋 Hi, I’m @crenaz
 - 👀 I’m interested in small LLMs ~distributed systems development using micro-service architecture~
-- 🌱 I’m currently learning C++ ~OCaml, Webpack5, Solid.js, React18 and Next13~
+- 🌱 I’m currently learning Web Assembly ~C++, OCaml, Webpack5, Solid.js, React18 and Next13~
 - 💞️ I’m looking to collaborate on pretty much any project
 - 📫 How to reach me ... well, here or [there](https://agustincrespo.com)